2024 Scottish League Cup final

-The 2024 Scottish League Cup final was an association football match took place at Hampden Park, Glasgow on 15 December 2024.
+The 2024 Scottish League Cup final was an association football match that took place at Hampden Park, Glasgow on 15 December 2024.
 It was the culmination of the 2024–25 Scottish League Cup, the 79th season of the Scottish League Cup (known as the Premier Sports Cup for sponsorship reasons), a competition for the 42 teams in the Scottish Professional Football League (SPFL).
 It was played between Old Firm rivals Celtic (21-time winners, including in seven of the previous ten editions) and Rangers (title holders and record 28-time winners).
 It was the 17th Scottish League Cup final between the sides and the 443rd meeting overall in major competitions.

 After the match finished in a 3–3 draw at the end of normal time and the same scoreline after extra time, Celtic won 5–4 in a penalty shootout to claim the trophy.

 Route to the final

 As both clubs participated in European competitions, they both received a bye through the group stage.